 Then polio.
 Now science has another of humanity's scourges in its sights: acne.
 Sanofi-Pasteur, the world's biggest vaccine company, has signed a contract with the University of California, San Diego, to develop "an immunological approach to acne prevention and treatment".
 'Harmless skin virus' fights acne.
 25 September 2012Last updated at 00:11 ET A harmless virus that lives on our skin could be used as a treatment for acne, scientists believe.

 The virus, called a phage, is naturally built to target and kill bacteria that cause acne - Propionibacterium acnes.
 Experts at the University of California, Los Angeles (UCLA) and the University of Pittsburgh found 11 different versions of virus in this phage family that had this power.
+They plan lab work to see if they can harness it as a therapy.
+Continue reading the main story.
 Warning over 'epidemic’ of skin allergies from chemical in cosmetics and household products.
 Drug allergies: Culprit protein found.
 18 December 2014Last updated at 04:25 ET People experience redness and swelling when taking certain medicines Allergic reactions to drugs and injections could stem from one single protein, research in mice suggests.